 a.
 Family size generally counts your spouse plus any other children/family members for whom you provide a majority of financial assistance, including unborn children due to arrive during the repayment period.

 b.
-As your family size increases, your discretionary income may decrease, thus your minimum monthly amount may decrease under and IDR.
+As your family size increases, your discretionary income may decrease, thus your minimum monthly amount may decrease under an IDR.
 Renew your income and family size when it changes!

 Your Taxable Income

-Documenting your taxable income is both an art and a science.
-It will depend on the documentation you have available at the time of application and whether or not that information matches your current income and family situation.
+Your taxable income will depend on the documentation you have available at the time of application and whether or not that information matches your current income and family situation.
 If you use an AGI, it must be from the most recent two tax return years.
 Alternative documentation of income (pay stub, offer letter, W-2) can be no more than 90 days old.
 Choose the documentation that is the most reasonable representation of your current taxable income situation and meets the income-driven repayment requirements.

-If you are paid on production or receive a bonus periodically, choose a paycheck from the last 90 days that most closely matches your base salary without production.
+If you are paid on production or receive a bonus periodically, either provide a description of your base taxable salary or choose a paycheck from the last 90 days that most closely matches your base salary without production.
 Production bonuses are not guaranteed.
-You may not want your loan servicer calculating an annualized gross income from a particularly productive month if that production level may not continue for the next twelve months.
+You may not want your loan servicer calculating an annualized gross or taxable income from a particularly productive month if that production level may not continue for the next twelve months.
 If you consistently receive a higher salary than your base, that will be captured in your AGI when you file your income taxes for that year.